How to prevent food poisoning

 Other food safety tips

-Refer to other pages for more tips to help you make sure your food is safe (it won’t make you sick) and suitable (the ingredients and condition are what you expect them to be).
+Refer to other information for more tips to help you make sure your food is safe (it won’t make you sick) and suitable (the ingredients and condition are what you expect them to be).

 How to handle raw meat safely and avoid cross-contamination